 Use of Ventilators Increasing for Hospitalized Nursing Home Residents

-Posted on behalf of The Bell Law Firm, PLLC on Oct 12, 2016 in Nursing Home Injury or Death
+Posted on behalf of Stewart Bell, PLLC on Oct 12, 2016 in Nursing Home Injury or Death

 According to a new study published in JAMA Internal Medicine, more and more nursing home residents with advanced dementia are being put on mechanical ventilators when they are hospitalized, even though the treatment does not improve their chances of survival.